-After somewhere of the ballpark of 130 runs, it eventually became clear what were the requiring factors to consistently perform so robustly.
+After somewhere of the ballpark of 130 trials (most of them involving 100 runs or guesses), it eventually became clear what were the requiring factors to consistently perform so robustly.

 1 ) Generous amount of time to guess.
 I average about 2.5 hours for a run of 100 guesses.

 2 ) Immediate feedback.
 That is to say after I guess, I need a result in under a second.